aaronchann1227/Erdos_Graph/DevelopmentLog.md

 - During week 2, we made significant progress on the following : the graph constructor, the vertex and edge classes (to keep track of the mathematicians and publication in our Erdos number graph) and also chalked out a skeleton of the BFS traversal using two classes; BFS and Traversal.

-- This week (week 3), we focussed mostly on compiling our code and writing out a few test cases.
+- This week (week 3), we focused mostly on compiling our code and writing out a few test cases.
 We have some model test cases for the constructor and are also working on test cases to check BFS.
 The main goal for the next couple of days is to write the make file and get our code to compile.

 - In week 4, a destructor was added and finished debugging the Graph constrctor.
 All test case were passed for the Graph construction and BFS.
 KruskalMST was also finished and passed all the tests.
 We began work on the visualization, and hope to finish it up early next week.

+- In our last week of the project, we finished up the debugging of our algorithms.
+We ran into some issues with the runtime of the visualization, as we realized that the edges were each being drawn twice.
+We compiled everything, and focused on creating human-readable output for each of our algorithms.
+Also we updated all markdown files to make our code robust and easy-to-run.